Klaus Störtebeker: Legend

 According to legend, in 1401, a Hamburgian fleet led by Simon of Utrecht caught up with Störtebeker's force near Heligoland.
 According to some stories, Störtebeker's ship had been disabled by a traitor who cast molten lead into the links of the chain which controlled the ship's rudder.
 Störtebeker and his crew were captured and brought to Hamburg, where they were tried for piracy.
 Legend says that Störtebeker offered a chain of gold long enough to enclose the whole of Hamburg in exchange for his life and freedom.
 However, Störtebeker and all of his 73 companions were sentenced to death and were beheaded on the Grasbrook.
 The most famous legend of Störtebeker relates to the execution itself.
 Störtebeker is said to have asked the mayor of Hamburg to release as many of his companions as he could walk past after being beheaded.
 Following the granting of this request and the subsequent beheading, Störtebeker's body arose and walked past eleven of his men before the executioner tripped him with an outstretched foot.
 Nevertheless, the eleven men were executed along with the others.
 The senate of Hamburg asked the executioner if he was not tired after all this, but he replied he could easily execute the whole of the senate as well.
 For this, he himself was sentenced to death and executed by the youngest member of the senate.

-According to other legends, when Störtebeker's ship was found, the masts contained a core of gold (one of gold, one of silver, and one of copper).
+According to other legends, when Störtebeker's ship was found, the masts contained metal cores (one of gold, one of silver, and one of copper).
 This was used to create the tip of St. Catherine's church in Hamburg.
 His famous drinking cup was stored in the town hall of Hamburg, until it was destroyed in the great fire of 1842.

 Recent events have suggested it is more likely that Störtebeker and his crew died in 1400.
 A bill for digging graves for 30 Victual Brothers dated to this year survives in the Hamburg records.
 This would also suggest the story that Störtebeker was sentenced to death with 70 other privateers is at least misleading; at minimum, he certainly was buried with 30 other men.
-The year 1400 also excludes the involvement of Simon of Utrecht and the ship Bunte Kuh ("Colorful Cow"), since the records show the ship was not completed until 1401.
+The year 1400 also excludes the involvement of Simon of Utrecht and the ship ', since the records show the ship was not completed until 1401.
 In fact, the Hanseatic fleet that attacked Störtebeker was commanded by Hermann Langhe (also Lange) and Nikolaus Schoke (Nicoalus Schocke), who set sail for Heligoland in August 1400, and the course of the battle is not described by any reliable sources.